awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appsync-resolver.md

 `Kind`  <a name="cfn-appsync-resolver-kind"></a>
 The resolver type\.
 +  **UNIT**: A UNIT resolver type\.
 A UNIT resolver is the default resolver type\.
-A UNIT resolver enables you to execute a GraphQL query against a single data source\.
+You can use a UNIT resolver to run a GraphQL query against a single data source\.
 +  **PIPELINE**: A PIPELINE resolver type\.
-A PIPELINE resolver enables you to execute a series of `Function` in a serial manner\.
-You can use a pipeline resolver to execute a GraphQL query against multiple data sources\.
+You can use a PIPELINE resolver to invoke a series of `Function` objects in a serial manner\.
+You can use a pipeline resolver to run a GraphQL query against multiple data sources\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)